 Rent Reviews and Increases

-Rent increase and reviews serve an important role.
+Rent increases and reviews serve an important role.
 First, they act as a hedge against high inflation levels.
 Furthermore, they adjust the rental price of your property, taking into account the demand for housing and the current market.

 The lease agreement must specify the amount or percentage that rent will rise.
 You must also ensure that you’re always following state rent increase laws.
 These regulations are subject to change therefore you should always double-check before following through on an increase.